msztolcman/subst/README.md

 2. So I can use Perl!

     Of course you can.
 But not everyone know how to use Perl.
-I know, but `subst.py` is IMHO simpler to use.
+I know, but `subst` is IMHO simpler to use.

 OK, so how to use it?